josh-dev-things/stacs-hackathon-10/README.md

     - Runner up in the NCR Atleos challenge

 ## About
 API for accessing ATM And Bank Branch information such as location, accessibilty provisions etc. Project also featured a demonstration of a client-side application as well as "public".
+You can access the slides for the presentation [here](presentation/Hack10-Pres.pdf).
+The `src/` directory contains the [wiki for the API's usage](src/wiki.html).